mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 func main() {
   r := Rectangle{width: 3, height: 4}
   c := Circle{radius: 5}
-  var g Shape // Note that g is an interface type.
+  var g Shape // g has an interface type and is not initialized.
   //printArea(g) // panic: runtime error: invalid memory address or nil pointer dereference g = r
-  // The formatting verb %T can be used to output the type
-  // of the value currently held in an interface variable.
+  // The formatting verb %T outputs the type of the value
-	fmt.Printf("g currently holds a %T\n", g) // main.rectangle
+  // currently held in an interface variable. fmt.Printf("g currently holds a %T\n", g) // main.rectangle
-  printArea(g)
+  printArea(g) // area = 12
   g = c
-  printArea(g)
+  printArea(g) // area = 78.53981633974483

   // Since the shape interface doesn't define the diameter method,
-  // a type assertion is required to call it. fmt.Println("diameter =", g.(Circle).Diameter())
+  // a type assertion is required to call it. fmt.Println("diameter =", g.(Circle).Diameter()) // diameter = 10
 }
 ```